willwilkinson/willwilkinson.github.io/about.md

   creditlink: http://texturelovers.com
 ---

+Small change.
 Jekyll is pretty rad and figured releasing a cleaned up version of [my site](http://mademistakes.com)[^1] as a theme for others to hack and build on would be fun.
 So here be that theme --- I call it **Minimal Mistakes**, a responsive Jekyll theme with large featured images and solid typography.

 ## Minimal Mistakes is all about: